Natasha-01-design/project-1-Mini-Talk/README.md

 ## Features

-- User registration and login
+- User registration ,login and logout
 - Submit reports with title, description, and optional video URL
 - View all submitted reports
 - Real-time news feed from NewsData.io